-So 20,000,000 micromoles / 18(hours) / 60(min per hour) / 60(sec per minute) = 308.6 umols needed to hit 20 moles throughout an 18 hour vegetation lighting period.
+So 20,000,000 micromoles / 18(hours) / 60(min per hour) / 60(sec per minute) = 308.6 umols needed to hit 20 moles during an 18 hour vegetative phase lighting period.

 20,000,000 micromoles / 12(hours) / 60(min per hour) / 60(sec per minute) = 463 umol of light needed for 12 hours straight to reach 20 moles of daily light during a flowering lighting period.

 If you already own a grow light and you’re concerned whether the PPFD output is high enough, you can measure your grow light’s PPFD output with this PPFD meter:

 This is a highly rated PAR meter that’ll tell you if your grow light PPFD is strong enough for your cannabis (or other) plants.
 The wavelengths of light detected by this meter are the exact wavelengths you want on your plant.
 It measures 390nm to 690nm wavelengths – the PAR wavelengths.

 This Apogee DLI-600 PAR meter is tested to work with LED grow lights as well as high pressure sodium (HPS) and metal halide grow lights (MH).

 Unfortunately the Apogee meter seen above is a bit expensive.
 There’s also another less expensive (but slightly less accurate) method of measuring your grow light intensity – by converting Lux to PPFD.